code-lab-org/nost-tools/docs/source/operators_guide/modules/publisher_consumer_example.rst

 1. **Publishers** send messages to an exchange with a specific routing key.
 2. **Exchanges** route messages to queues based on the routing key and exchange type.
 3. **Queues** hold messages until they are consumed.
-4. **Subscribers** consume messages from queues.
+4. **Consumers** consume messages from queues.

 The publisher creates messages with a sequence number and timestamp, then publishes them to the "nost_example" exchange with the routing key "nost.example.data".

-The subscriber creates a queue, binds it to the exchange with the binding pattern "nost.example.*", and then consumes messages that match this pattern.
+The consumer creates a queue, binds it to the exchange with the binding pattern "nost.example.*", and then consumes messages that match this pattern.

 Troubleshooting
 --------------